Debt Consolidation (what to consider + real life stories included)

 It’s good to finally confront your debt.
 That’s the first step to getting out of it.

 The good thing is, you don’t have to do this all alone.
 There’s help at hand.
-You can get in touch with a non-profit debt consolidation firm to help you.
+You can contact a non-profit debt consolidation firm for help.
 Take advantage of their credit counseling services to help steer you through unmanageable debt.
 Do your research and find a non-profit so you can avoid the scammers out there.

 It’s easy to feel bad for yourself and avoid confronting your debt.
-It’s harder to actually step up and do something about it.
+It’s harder to actually take action.

-Since you’re here, that means that you’re willing to put in the work to dig yourself out of your financial hole which is amazing!
+Since you’re here, that means that you’re willing to work to dig yourself out of your financial hole, which is amazing!

 What is the difference between debt consolidation and debt settlement?